gnilk/testrunner/README.md

 ```

 ### Advanced functionality
 It is possible to register a pre/post callback hook for a test.
 You can/should set them in your module main.
+You can reset them (set to null) in your test exit.
 For instance assume you have a memory allocation tracking module and you want to make sure you are not leaking memory.
 ```
     int test_module(ITesting *t) {